thatoddmailbox/kvm/README.md

 # kvm
-An open-source Keyboard/Video/Mouse (KVM) switch.
+An open-source HDMI Keyboard/Video/Mouse (KVM) switch.
 Has support for two monitors and up to three computers.

 The source code/files are split up over several different repositories:
 * [kvm-base](https://github.com/thatoddmailbox/kvm-base) - The main switch, with all input/output ports, and a connector that goes to the keypad.